ton-community/ton-docs/docs/develop/dapps/defi/tokens.md

 ### Jetton Deployer

 Jettons are custom fungible tokens on the TON blockchain.
-You can create your own token on the TON blockchain using Jetton Deployer example below:
+You can create your own token on the TON blockchain using the Jetton Deployer example below:

 * **[Jetton.Live](https://jetton.live/)** — open-source Jetton Deployer dApp
 * [Jetton Deployer — Contracts](https://github.com/ton-defi-org/jetton-deployer-contracts) (FunC, TL-B)